MVP 101: What It Really Means (And Why Viability Matters)

 What’s a Minimum Viable Product (MVP)?

-In simple terms, it’s the most basic version of a product you can create and still offer to customers.
-The goal is to test your idea with real users, gather feedback, and learn what works, without spending too much time or money upfront.
+In simple terms, what is a Minimum Viable Product?
+It’s the most basic version of a product you can create and still release to customers.
+The goal is to test your idea with real users, gather feedback, and learn what works—without overspending.

 “The simplest version of a product that helps a team learn what customers really want, using the least amount of effort.”